hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 <div style="text-align:center"><img src="../img/chip-fragments.png" width="200" align="middle"></div>

 There are various tools that are available for peak calling.
-Two of the popular ones we will demonstrate in this session are MACS2 and SPP. *Note that in this Session the term 'tag' and sequence 'read' are used interchangeabley.*
+Two of the popular ones we will demonstrate in this session are MACS2 and SPP. *Note that in this Session the term 'tag' and sequence 'read' are used interchangeably.*

 ## MACS2